Emurasoft/emurasoft.github.io/en/dlg/customize/csv/index.md

 ## Up button

-Move the selected item up on the list.
+Moves the selected item up on the list.

 ## Down button

-Move the selected item down on the list.
+Moves the selected item down on the list.

 ## Select All button

-Select the entire list.
+Selects the entire list.

 ## Toolbar button title check box and text box